Hunter Biden indicted on tax crimes by special counsel

 Washington — Hunter Biden, President Biden's son, has been charged with nine federal tax crimes, according to a federal indictment unsealed Thursday in the Central District of California.

-Federal prosecutors allege in the indictment that Hunter Biden engaged in "a four-year scheme to not pay at least $1.4 million" in federal income taxes for the years 2016 through 2019.
-According to the indictment, between 2016 and Oct.
-15, 2020, Hunter Biden made over $7 million in total gross income.
+Federal prosecutors allege that Hunter Biden engaged in "a four-year scheme to not pay at least $1.4 million" in federal income taxes for the years 2016 through 2019.
+During those years, from 2016 through Oct.
+15, 2020, Hunter Biden made over $7 million in total gross income, according to the indictment.

-The special counsel wrote that the president's son spent millions on "an extravagant lifestyle" — including drugs, escorts and exotic cars — instead of paying his tax bills and in 2018, he stopped paying outstanding and overdue taxes for the tax year 2015.
+The indictment makes references to a range of business relationships that brought Hunter Biden income that the government alleges provided him sufficient means to pay taxes.
+That includes a $1 million payment from a Chinese businessman who had been indicted in the U.S.

+The indictment also includes references to years of drug abuse and debauchery described in Hunter Biden's own memoir — citing the lavish spending as evidence that he had funds to pay taxes, but chose to spend his income on his lifestyle.
+And in many respects, the new raft of charges matches up with allegations leveled last summer by two IRS whistleblowers who came forward after an initial round of tax charges in Delaware, in their estimation, fell well short of charges that could have been leveled.

 The special counsel alleges that once Hunter Biden did file his 2018 tax return, it included "false business deductions" in an apparent effort to reduce his tax liabilities.